International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Notes

-- The `dataAddress` is only provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the asset..
+- The `dataAddress` is only provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the asset.
 It may include a temporary authorization via the `dspace:endpointProperties` property.

 ### 3. TransferSuspensionMessage